Eran Elhaik: Research

 and Sudden infant death syndrome (SIDS).
 According to this theory, the accumulation of perinatal and prenatal stressors has neurotoxic effects with consequences to one's health.

 In the field of genetics, Elhaik was part of the team that designed the GenoChip microarray for the Genographic Project and their online tests.
 He also contributed to the development of algorithms for data compression. in earlier ancestry studies, modern paternal or maternal haplogroups were used to trace migrations in antiquity.
-Elhaik was diffident about the method, considereding it problematic 'since the modern frequencies of haplogroups do not represent the past very accurately.'
+Elhaik was diffident about the method, considering it problematic 'since the modern frequencies of haplogroups do not represent the past very accurately.'
 To this end he developed his aGPS algorithm to establish place of origin with greater precision.

 In the field of population genetics, Elhaik has published papers analyzing the ancestries of European Jews and Druze, including work related to the Khazar hypothesis of Ashkenazi ancestry, a contentious subject that has received media attention.

 Elhaik acknowledges the presence of a Middle Eastern signature amongst Ashkenazi Jews, but he isn't certain if this suggests ancient Judean or Iranian ancestry.
 He has previously proposed that Ashkenazi Jews are of mixed Irano-Turko-Slavic and southern European descent.
 Most of Elhaik's population genetic research uses the GPS (Geographic Population Structure) algorithm designed by him and co-authors.

 Elhaik himself initially contacted Harry Ostrer, who, along with most other scientists in the field, proposes that the Jews are genetically related and relatively homogeneous, to obtain permission to access the data basis used by Ostrer and his colleagues to establish their result.
 Ostrer was willing to share his data provided that Elhaik submit a proposal showing that the project met several criteria, including that it be "non-defamatory nature toward the Jewish people", which Elhaik claimed was evidence of bias.